What Are Skin Warts?

 Skin warts are usually diagnosed by a physical examination.
 A healthcare provider usually diagnoses it by its appearance.
 For further diagnosis, the doctor may scrape off the first layer of the wart.
 Below that, there may be a black dot appearance that shows the clotted blood vessels.

-In very rare cases, the required doctor may refer the child to the dermatologist, where he may go for a shave biopsy.
+In very rare cases, the required doctor may refer the child to the dermatologist, where one may go for a shave biopsy.
 In a shave biopsy, a very small amount of wart is shaved, and the specimen is sent to the laboratory for further evaluation.

 How to Treat Childhood Warts?